About Joy Jordan

 Career change

+For 14 years, I was a statistics professor at Lawrence University.
 I enjoyed making stats accessible to folks who thought they weren’t good at math.
-They just needed a new lens, helpful resources, and active practice.
 Watching them succeed made my heart happy.

 My approach

 My approach to mindfulness is practical and grounded.
-I understand the research (thanks statistics degree!).
-I know from experience the positive impact.

 Joy is supportive, loving, and authentic—willing to share her own struggles and soft spots.
 She risked everything, stopped doing what she once valued, and began a new career she believes in even more.
 Joy truly wants to help others and she meets us wherever we are in our journey.